asanmiguel12/EasyShop/README.md

     <img width="65%" src="ReadMeImages/logo.png">
 </p>

-#### This Application is a e-commerce store that utilizes Java Spring Boot as well as fullstack web development APIs
+#### Welcome To EasyShop!
+This Application is a e-commerce store that utilizes Java Spring Boot as well as fullstack web development APIs
 ## Table of Contents

 - [Overview](#Overview)